 To start the loan rehabilitation process, you must contact your loan holder.
 If you're not sure who your loan holder is, you can log into to get your loan holder's contact information.

 A loan will be rehabilitated once the borrower makes nine consecutive, full, voluntary payments on time, within 20 days of the due date, and makes all nine payments during a period of 10 consecutive months.
 Once the loan has been rehabilitated, the student will receive normal loan benefits, such as deferments.
-Payments must be made within twenty days of the due date during ten consecutive months.
+Payments must be made within twenty days of the due date for ten consecutive months.

 For a Perkins loan, you must make a full monthly payment each month, within 20 days of the due date, for nine consecutive months.
-Your required monthly payment amount is determined by your loan holder
+Your required monthly payment amount is determined by your loan holder.

 If you rehabilitate a defaulted loan and then default on that loan again, you can't rehabilitate it a second time.
 Rehabilitation is a one-time opportunity.

 Another option for getting out of default is to consolidate your defaulted federal student loan into a Direct Consolidation Loan.
 Loan consolidation allows you to pay off one or more federal student loans with a new consolidation loan.

 To consolidate a defaulted federal student loan into a new Direct Consolidation Loan, you must either: